2006 South Carolina elections: Superintendent of education

-Although Tenenbaum began preparing for a campaign in 2005, she eventually decided against running and withdrew from the race.
-Cecil Taliaferro and Ed Murray, two Democrats, then entered the race.
-Frank Holleman, Tenenbaum's campaign manager in her 2004 Senate run and former Deputy Secretary of Education, considered a run but did not enter the race.
+Although Tenenbaum began preparing for a campaign in 2005, she eventually decided against running, and withdrew from the race.
+Democrats Cecil Taliaferro and Ed Murray then entered the race.
+Frank Holleman, Tenenbaum's campaign manager in her 2004 Senate run and former deputy secretary of education, considered a run but did not enter the race.
 When Rex announced his candidacy, he received wide acclaim from the party, and Taliaferro and Murray withdrew before filing.
-Since, Tenenbaum, Holleman, Murray and Elizabeth Moffly have endorsed Rex's candidacy.
+Tenenbaum, Holleman, Murray and Elizabeth Moffly subsequently endorsed Rex's candidacy.